-A personal budget is money that a local authority allocates to a certain person.
-This money is used to pay for products and services to meet their care needs, and some people affected by dementia may be eligible.
-The person's needs must be assessed by the local authority first.
-The money can be spent on a wide range of products and services.
+A personal budget is money that a local authority allocates to a person who needs care and support.
+These needs must be assessed by the local authority to see whether the person is eligible for support.
+Some people with dementia may be eligible.
+The money can be spent in many ways to meet the person's needs.
 This factsheet looks at what a personal budget is, who can receive one, how a personal budget can be used, and how it is managed (including the direct payments option).

 Personal budgets are used in England.
 In Wales and Northern Ireland there are different systems in place.
 However, while most of the information in this factsheet applies to England only, the information on direct payments (a means of receiving an allocation of money) is relevant not only in England, but also in Wales.